peopleware/openapi/resource/search-index.md

 - `fuzzy`: array of strings on which the represented resource is to be found with a fuzzy match

-- `dependencies`: array of canonical URIs of the search document of resources for which the search index document needs to be updated too when the search index document for this resource is updated
+- `dependendencies`: array of canonical URIs of the resources; the search index document for this resource needs to be updated too when the search index document for the reference resources is updated

 - `content`: A data structure that is different for each resource, but has some common properties:

   - `structureVersion`: an integer describing the version of this data structure
   - `discriminator`: the type of represented resource

+- `referencedContent`: Dictionary of property names to canonical URIs of other resources.
+The search document of the referenced resources will be spliced into the content by the search topic handler.

 The `content` is, more or less, what will be returned to a client when a search matches.
 The client uses the `content` to show search results quickly, without additional service calls.
 The `content` contains the `discriminator`, so the